Lyman Gilmore: First flight

+magazine concluded "there is no evidence of a Gilmore machine in the air".

 Work

 Lyman Gilmore was in contact with other flight pioneers like Samuel Langley and, eventually, the Wright brothers.

 In 1902, Gilmore was granted two patents on steam engines.
 He invented in other areas too: for example, a rotary snowplow.
 On March 15, 1907, Gilmore opened the first commercial airfield, Gilmore Airfield, in Grass Valley.
 There is now a middle school named in his honor on the site of the airfield.